How they built a film in the Midlands

 And she does surprisingly well.
 American actors tend to go for the posh Bridget Jones-type of Queen’s English or a middle-of-the-road fantasy/theatrical cadence – think Peter Dinklage in Game of Thrones.

-Although not perfect it’s not a bad stab at the pronunciation and when compared to Russell Crowe’s meandering “Midlands” accent as Robin Hood in Ridley Scott’s 2010 film, then it’s a more than an admirable performance for such a tricky twang.
+It's a great bad stab at the pronunciation and when compared to Russell Crowe’s meandering “Midlands” accent as Robin Hood in Ridley Scott’s 2010 film, then it’s a hugely admirable performance for such a tricky twang.

-After honing her skills at Shop in the Square in Wolverhampton city centre (more details on that here), the actress herself has said how she didn’t understand “how many accents exist in your very small country” when she spoke to Yahoo Movies.
+After honing her skills at Shop in the Square in Wolverhampton city centre, the actress herself has said how she didn’t understand “how many accents exist in your very small country” when she spoke to Yahoo Movies.
 Read more about her "work experience here: https://www.expressandstar.com/entertainment/wolverhampton-entertainment/2019/09/11/american-actress-in-caitlin-moran-film-perfected-black-country-actress-by-working-in-wolverhampton-shop/

 From Shropshire to Birmingham, via Nottingham and on to Lincoln, the Midlands is one such place in itself.
 And it’s good to know the Midlands provided such warm hospitality as Feldstein goes on to add she had “such a lovely time.
 The whole city was so welcoming and kind”.